 If you are the beneficial owner of shares held in street name and do not provide the bank, broker or other intermediary that holds your shares with specific voting instructions, that bank, broker or other intermediary may generally vote on routine matters but cannot vote on non-routine matters.
 With the exception of the proposal to ratify the appointment of our auditors, all matters scheduled to be presented at the meeting are non-routine matters.
-Unless you instruct the bank, broker or other intermediary that holds your shares to vote on these non-routine matters, no votes will be cast on your behalf for the proposal relating to the election of Directors, the Amendment to the Articles of Incorporation or for the advisory proposal on executive compensation.
+Unless you instruct the bank, broker or other intermediary that holds your shares to vote on these non-routine matters, no votes will be cast on your behalf for the proposal relating to the election of Directors or for the advisory proposal on executive compensation.
 Therefore, it is important that you instruct the bank, broker or other intermediary to cast your vote if you want it to count on these matters.
 The proposal to ratify the appointment of our auditors is considered a routine matter and, therefore, broker non-votes are not expected to exist on this proposal.

 Abstentions and, unless a broker's authority to vote on a particular matter is limited, broker non-votes are counted in determining the votes present at the meeting.
 A broker has limited authority to vote on the election of directors but is not limited as to the proposal relating to the ratification of auditors.
 With respect to the election of Directors, abstentions, broker non-votes and instructions on the enclosed form of proxy to "withhold authority" to vote "for" one or more of the nominees will result in the nominee receiving fewer votes, but will not affect the outcome of the election.
-Broker non-votes will have no effect on the outcome of the advisory vote on executive compensation.
-Abstentions, however, will have the same effect as a vote against the proposal.
-With respect to the ratification of auditors and the approval of the Amendment to the Articles of Incorporation, abstentions and broker non-votes have the same effect as a vote against the proposal.
+Broker non-votes and abstentions will have no effect on the outcome of the advisory vote on executive compensation.
+With respect to the ratification of auditors, abstentions and broker non-votes have the same effect as a vote against the proposal.